-The God Delusion is Richard Dawkin’s seminal work to prove there (likely) is no God and that the world would be better off without religions.
+The God Delusion is Richard Dawkin’s seminal work in which he seeks to prove there is no God and that the world would be better off without religions.

 - Bullet Summary

 - Full Summary